tobega/tailspin-v0/TailspinReference.md

 * Loaded from a file by a string literal path specification, optionally with a specified prefix, e.g. `myPrefix from 'myfile' stand-alone` or just `'myfile' stand-alone`. (new copy of the 'myfile' module) If you need to provide modules to the module use "with .. provided" instead of "stand-alone": `'myfile' with ...... provided`
-* Inherited as-is, e.g. `myPrefix inherited`. (shared copy of the module with the prefix myPrefix)
+* Inherited as-is, e.g. `myPrefix inherited`. (separate instance with same configuration of the module with the prefix myPrefix)
-* Inherited renamed, e.g. `myPrefix inherited from theirPrefix`. (shared copy of the module with the prefix theirPrefix now installed as myPrefix)
+* Inherited renamed, e.g. `myPrefix inherited from theirPrefix`. (separate instance with same configuration of the module with the prefix theirPrefix installed as myPrefix)
 * Inherited with some definitions overridden, e.g. `shadowed myModule ...definitions... end myModule`, optionally renamed `myModule from shadowed theirModule ...definitions... end theirModule`.
   If the shadowing code needs some modules, provide them: `shadowed myModule with ... provided ...definitions... end myModule`